 Populating your organization in Blissbook allows you to easily share your handbook(s) with everyone at your company and makes it easy to see who has and who hasn't signed their acknowledgement.

 Uploading an employee list .csv file synchronizes your organization in Blissbook with that file.
+It is a full file sync.
 People on the list who aren't in Blissbook will be added to your organization, and those not on the list who are currently in Blissbook will be archived.
 Groups receive the same treatment.
 This means you should always sync a full file that includes all of those who should have an active Blissbook account.

 To upload your employee list file, go to your People page: click ORGANIZATION in the main nav, then on the Org Members tab click the "Add, Import, or Export" button, then choose Import Members via CSV.